mlpack/mlpack/doc/tutorials/movement_recognition.md

 On the Duo those pads / pins default to a different function and must be muxed to I2C.
-This is done on the device with `duo-pinmux` and is shown in [Running it on the device](#running-it-on-the-device).
-Feel free to check pinmux software on the Duo to change the functionality of the pins and use a different interface.
+This is done on the device with `duo-pinmux` and is shown in [Running it on the device](#running-it-on-the-device).  `duo-pinmux` can be used to change the functionality of each pin on the Duo.

 ### Setting up the cross-compilation toolchain